 You won't need to take antibiotics if you have a C-section before your water breaks.

 Taking antibiotics during labor will prevent early-onset group B strep infections in your baby.
 But it won’t lower the odds that your baby will develop the late-onset form.
-So keep note of any possible symptoms in your baby, particularly in their first month.
+So keep note of any possible symptoms in your baby, particularly in the first three months of life.